 Usage: Danish, English, German, Norwegian, Swedish

-Name day: February 1st: Sweden October 12th: Germany
+February 1st: Sweden

 Famous People: Maximilian I, Holy Roman Emperorwiki (Politician, 1459, Austria), Maximilian I of Mexicowiki (Politician, 1832, Austria), Maximilian Kolbewiki (Religious Figure, 1894, Poland), Maximilian II, Holy Roman Emperorwiki (Politician, 1527, Austria), Maximilian Schellwiki (Actor, 1930, Austria), Prince Maximilian of Badenwiki (Politician, 1867, Germany), Maximilian I of Bavariawiki (Politician, 1756, Germany), Maximilian II of Bavariawiki (Politician, 1811, Germany), Maximilian I, Elector of Bavariawiki (Nobleman, 1573, Germany), Maximilian von Weichswiki (Military Personnel, 1881, Germany)